 * Amalaki (Emblica officinalis) – Amalaki fruit (one ingredient of Triphala) is an anti-aging tonic, or Rasayana in Ayurveda, rich in vitamin C and anti-oxidents.
 Amalaki is wonderful in maintaining pitta balance, and supports cleansing.
 Amalaki is specifically known as a “Chakshushya”, which means “that which strengthens the eyes”.

-* Yashtimadhu (Glycyrrhiza glabra) – Yashtimadhu (licorice) mitigates Pitta dosha, promotes longevity and is good for the eyes.
+* Yashtimadhu (Glycyrrhiza glabra) – Yashtimadhu (licorice) mitigates Pitta dosha, promotes longevity, and is good for the eyes.

 * Bhringaraj (Eclipta alba) – Bhringaraj is Chakshushya (strengthens the eyes), Akshirogahrut (Useful in eye diseases), Rasayana (Rejuvenative) and balances Kapha and Vata dosha.

 * Amalaki Rasayana is an Ayurvedic preparation with Amla as a main ingredient.
-Amalaki Rasayana is good for all the three doshas and is Chakshushya (Good for eyes, improves vision) and Rasayana (Rejuvenation).
+Amalaki Rasayana is good for all three doshas and is Chakshushya (Good for eyes, improves vision) and Rasayana (Rejuvenation).

 * Triphala Ghrita nourishes the nerves and tissues of the eyeball, including the lens.
 Triphala ghee balances Vata and Pitta doshas and can be used internally and externally (as eye drops or in Tarpan treatment) as it is beneficial in eye diseases.

-Precautions for Macular Degenration :
+Precautions for Macular Degeneration :

 Stay up to date with what is happening at Life Line Ayurvedic Herbal.